adafruit/Adafruit_nRF52_Arduino/README.md

 - Extract downloaded file and add extracted path to Environment Path
 - Check to make sure you could run nrfjprog from your terminal/command prompt

+## Burning the Bootloader

+In the Arduino IDE:

+- Select `Tools > Board > Feather52'
+- Select `Tools > Programmer > J-Link with nrfjprog`
+- Select `Tools > Burn Bootloader` with the board and J-Link connected

 ## BLE Arduino Support

 This Arduino Core does **not** contain any Arduino style API's for BLE functionality.
 All the relevant Nordic SoftDevice (S110, S130, S132) header files are included build path when a SoftDevice is selected via the `Tools` menu.